JoydeepMallick/TECH_INTERN23/README.md

 Task : Make a Artificial Neural network model of deep learning to predict the weather condition (summary)from the weather history dataset.

-Model used : TBD
+Model used : Fully Connected Neural Network

-Accuracy achieved : TBD
+Accuracy achieved : 63.0 %